“Be careful not to push Putin to his last entrenchments”, explains Julien Pomarède, researcher in political science at the ULB

 Long conflict?

-For Julien Pomarède, there is no doubt that the conflict is not about to end and will last at least several more weeks: “The Russians have engaged in a heavy military sequence by pounding the cities they consider strategic.
+For Julien Pomarède, there is no doubt that the conflict is not regarding to end and will last at least several more weeks: “The Russians have engaged in a heavy military sequence by pounding the cities they consider strategic.
 They seek to show that they are capable of taking big cities.
 The current unknown is kyiv.
-Will they really seek to take the capital knowing that in this case, it could be extremely long.
+Will they really seek to take the capital knowing that in this case, it might be extremely long.

 Aude Merlin recalls that the Russian military staff systematically speaks of a small victorious war but that conflicts often last “We have experienced in the past a stalemate in the conflict in Chechnya.
 Of course, diplomatic channels must continue to operate but the conflict risks getting bogged down in Ukraine as well”.